isomerpages/moe-chijsjc/_about-us/Our Community/SJC Alumnae (SJCA).md

 ![](/images/About%20us/Our%20Community/SJC%20Alumnae/Alumnae%20Committee.png)

+### Join the Alumnae!

+Dear Josephians,

+The St. Joseph’s Convent Alumnae is looking for new members, and we need YOU!

+You may ask, Why Join the Alumnae?
+For What Purpose?
+How does it benefit me?

+Well, the Alumnae aims to:

+* Promote a spirit of friendship and mutual co-operation among members.
+* Establish a continuing link with our alma mater and help SJC in whatever way it can (e.g. giving aid/assistance to the needy and less fortunate students, supporting the school by giving career talks, interviewing students for awards).
+* Promote and organise social/cultural activities (like get-togethers, annual dinners, talks) to keep alumnae connected to the school.

+The current committee is excited about welcoming new members into the fold to chart our next chapter.
+It is only with your generous help that we can do more for our alma mater.

+If you are keen to support SJC and our mission, please complete and return the [application form](https://chijstjosephsconvent.moe.edu.sg/qql/slot/u160/2023/Community/Alumnae/SJC%20Alumnae%20Membership%20Form%202023.pdf).
+Instructions are within.

+Yours Sincerely,

+***Aruna Johnson***

+President, CHIJ SJC Alumnae Association, 2022-2023
-Please contact Ms Ho Wei Ling, SJC Vice-Principal, (64897580) for details and registration.

-You may also find out more at SJCA's [Official Website](https://sjcalumnae.wordpress.com/) and on [Facebook](https://www.facebook.com/SJCAlumnae).
+You may also contact Ms Ho Wei Ling, SJC Vice-Principal, (64897580) to find out more about the Alumnae.
+More information is also available at SJCA's [Official Website](https://sjcalumnae.wordpress.com/) and on [Facebook](https://www.facebook.com/SJCAlumnae).